sophia-zube/incari-doc/modules/profiler-view.md

 ![](../.gitbook/assets/profiler-stats.png)

-Right-clicking on a block opens a drop-down Menu with the viewing options, including `Select Columns`, which allows to select which columns are shown on the stats table.
+Right-clicking on a block opens a drop-down menu with the viewing options, including `Select Columns`, which allows you to select which columns are shown on the stats table.

 ![](../.gitbook/assets/profiler-stats-menu.png)